deuch/ai-services-with-containers/docs/INSTALL_DOCINTEL.md

 kubectl get secrets -n di -o jsonpath="{.data.OIDC_USER_SECRET}" oidc-secrets | base64 -d
 ```

-When prompted in the UI to set your Document Intelligence resource, use the URL found above, the same your are using to connect to the studio.
+When prompted in the UI to set your Document Intelligence resource, use the URL found above (in our case it is `docintel.aiservices.intra`), the same your are using to connect to the studio.

+## Running the Document Intelligence API using Python application

 ### Generate config for your python code